tamnguyenbbt/ExtSelenium/README.md

 Extend Selenium with the following added methods.

 ## Methods
-The main extensions are the methods to find elements and XPATHs by one anchor element or two andchor elements
+The main extensions are the methods to find elements and xpaths by one anchor element or two andchor elements.
+It is 'more what you see (in the web page) is what you get' than technically building the xpaths manually.

 ###